Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Experiments

 \subsection{Comparing Methods}

-We first compare our approach to other existing dependency-based methods, namely graph-based models by Barnes \textit{et al.} \cite{Barnes2021} and Peng \textit{et al.} \cite{Peng2021}.
+We first compare our approach to other existing dependency-based methods, namely graph-based models by \cite{Barnes2021} and \cite{Peng2021}.
 For undertaking a fair comparison to these baselines, we resort to the same dependency-based representations, and employ a similar BiLSTM encoder and token representation (including frozen embeddings extracted from \textsc{mBERT}).
-Finally, while the accuracy obtained by the head-first and head-final encoding schemes is available for the model by Barnes \textit{et al.} \cite{Barnes2021}; Peng \textit{et al.} \cite{Peng2021} only report, for each benchmark, the performance of the encoding strategy that obtains the highest scores.
+Finally, while the accuracy obtained by the head-first and head-final encoding schemes is available for the model by \cite{Barnes2021}; \cite{Peng2021} only report, for each benchmark, the performance of the encoding strategy that obtains the highest scores.

 In order to put into context our transition-based method, we additionally compare it against recent task-specific approaches that achieve the best accuracy to date in SSA.
-Among them, we include graph-based models developed by Shi \textit{et al.} \cite{Shi2022} and Samuel \textit{et al.} \cite{Samuel2022}, and the transition-based approach designed by Xu \textit{et al.} \cite{Xu2022}.
-While the systems developed by Shi \textit{et al.} and Xu \textit{et al.} \cite{Xu2022} also leverage frozen word-level embeddings from \textsc{mBERT}, Samuel \textit{et al.} \cite{Samuel2022} exploit deep contextualized representations from XLM-R \cite{conneau-etal-2020-unsupervised} and specifically update them for the SSA task.
-For a fairer comparison, we also report the accuracy obtained by the latter without the expensive fine-tuning.
+Among them, we include models developed by \cite{Shi2022}, \cite{Zhai2023}, \cite{Zhou2024} and \cite{Samuel2022}, as well as the transition-based approach designed by \cite{Xu2022}.
+All these methods follow the common practice of incorporating frozen word-level embeddings from \textsc{mBERT}, except for the system by \cite{Samuel2022}.
+This approach exploits deep contextualized representations from XLM-R \citep{conneau-etal-2020-unsupervised} and specifically updates them for the SSA task.
+For a fairer comparison, we also report the accuracy obtained by this model without the expensive fine-tuning.